 - Dish Soap – A washing detergent is essential to removing stubborn stains from your club.
 I recommend liquid soap – it makes the wiping process easy.
 However, avoid using heavy detergent or bleaching agents as they can affect the texture and color of your equipment.

-- Golf Club Brush – A golf brush allows you to clean the grooves of your club effectively.
-You can purchase one designated for this task such as the Frogger Golf Brush with a 2.5ft retractable cord and offers two brush heads, 1 made with nylon and phosphorous bronze and the other is 100% nylon.
+- Brush – A brush allows you to clean the grooves of your face effectively.
+You can purchase one designated for this task such as the Frogger BrushPro Golf Brush with a 2.5ft retractable cord and offers two brush heads, 1 made with nylon and phosphorous bronze and the other is 100% nylon.
 It also has a golf club groove sharpener if they start to lose their edge.
 Alternatively, you could improvise using one of your old toothbrushes.
 However, in so doing, I recommend one with soft bristles.

-If you want to go completely spartan, you only need dish soap brush and water to clean your clubs.
+If you want to go completely spartan, you only need a dish soap brush and water to clean your golf clubs.
 Don’t forget your towel, so you don’t have to remove rust from golf clubs later.

 Great.
 You’ve got the items needed.
-Now it’s time to learn how to clean golf clubs like a pro.
+Now it’s time to make your clubs shine!

-Squirt a proportionate amount of liquid soap into the lukewarm water mix properly.
+Squirt a proportionate amount of liquid soap into the lukewarm water and mix properly.
 In this step, you should ensure that the mixture covers only the heads – you do not want to risk causing ferrule movement.
 For the woods & hybrids, avoid prolonged submerging in water.
 While I’ve personally never had water seep into the hollow body of the head, it is apparently an issue.

 If you have old persimmon woods don’t submerge the heads at all.
-We’re not covering care for vintage golf clubs here so the following link will take you to the best source available – Louisville Golf Care and Maintenance of Vintage Golf Clubs
+We’re not covering care for vintage golf clubs here so the following link will take you to the best source available – Louisville Golf Club Care and Maintenance of Vintage Golf Clubs

 Dip the head into the mixture -

 Allow a couple of minutes to pass for the warm water to loosen the dirt and the chemicals that have accumulated over time.

-c) Clean the Head –
+The Head -

-- Start with the face scrubbing from hosel to toe, back and forth until satisfied.
+Start with the face scrubbing from the hosel to the toe, back and forth until satisfied.
 You can go back and forth, or circular motions.
 Whatever your preference.

 Next, with vertical up-down scrubs do the same scrubbing from sole to topline.
 For cavity back irons check the backside for any dirt that may be hiding in the cavity.
 You might have to get creative while cleaning these parts out.

-- For woods and hybrids don’t neglect areas such as channels or weights that show.
+For woods and hybrids don’t neglect areas such as channels or weights that show.
 These areas can be a breeding ground for debris.

-- Last, grab your golf tee and run it through the grooves, if your brush doesn’t have a groove cleaner built in and remove any problem spots still stuck.
+Last, grab your golf tee and run it through the grooves, if your brush doesn’t have a groove cleaner built-in and remove any problem spots still stuck.

-Cleaning golf clubs should be a thorough process.
+Cleaning your golf clubs should be a thorough process.
 But be careful with the crowns and soles of woods and hybrids with paint as you do not want to cause surface scratches.
 Personally, I prefer to buff dirty spots out in painted areas with a microfiber towel.

-d) Rinse with Clean Water –
+Rinse with Water

-Once done, run the club head over tap water to rinse it off.
+Once done, run the golf club head over tap water to rinse it off.
 This process involves also inspecting for any leftover dirt – if that is the case, repeat the previous step until you have a clean club head.

-e) Dry & Polish –
+Dry & Polish

 With your liquid soap already mixed with water, wet your scour pad with it.

-b) Wipe Gently with Sponge –
+Wipe Gently with Sponge

-Gently wipe the steel shaft clean taking care not to make a mess and splash the water all over the place.
+Gently wipe the steel shaft taking care not to make a mess and splash the water all over the place.
 In the case of graphite shafts, avoid solvents to protect the delicate polyurethane encasing.
 A dampened cloth is appropriate in this case.

 Sometimes; simple wiping is not enough if your steel shaft is showing signs of rust.
 In this case, you can use a little vinegar and a 000 or 0000 steel wool.
 Any steel wool rougher than this can possibly scratch the shaft.

-d) Dry & Wax –
+Dry & Wax

-Once you have cleaned the shaft, wipe it dry.
+Once you have washed the shaft, wipe it dry.
 For the graphite models, I recommend waxing as a polishing finishing touch.
 Car wax can also do the trick to bring back a nice shine.

 It is also during this stage that you should inspect both shaft materials for deformities such as dents in steel or knicks in graphite.
 If they exist, you might want to consider replacing the shaft.

-Your golf grips can easily be neglected causing dry, hard slippery pieces of rubber.
+Your grips can easily be neglected causing dry, hard slippery pieces of rubber.
 The accumulated sweat, dirt, hand lotions, and even chocolate can, over time, reduce the traction of your hands during play.

-a) Prepare Mixture of Grip Clean Soap –
+Prepare Mixture Clean Soap

 Mix liquid soap and water (that simple!).
 Stir to create soap suds.

-b) Run Under Water –
+Run Under Water

 Run through warm water to complete the process.
 Avoid hot water to protect the glue that holds the grips to the shaft.
-Check out our Golf Grip Tape Article for an in-depth discussion of grip tape and how it bonds with the shaft.

-d) Dry and maintain –
+Dry and maintain

-Use your golf towel to dry off the rinsed surface.
+Use your towel to dry off the rinsed surface.
 Do the same for excess water running down the shaft.

 At this point, you can determine if your grips are still in good shape or worn out.
 If it is a case of the latter, you need to either sand it or replace it.

-4. Maintaining the grip
+Maintaining the Grip

 If you want to maintain quality grips, then you need to adopt a vital follow-up routine: